markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Configure an HTTP(S) load balancer.
 - [ ] Configure an internal TCP load balancer.
-- [ ] Configure an e ternal SSL pro y load balancer.
+- [ ] Configure an external SSL proxy load balancer.
-- [ ] Configure an e ternal TCP pro y load balancer.
+- [ ] Configure an external TCP proxy load balancer.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a web application deployed as a Managed Instance Group.
 You have a new version of the application to gradually deploy.
 Your web application is currently receiving live web traffic.
 You want to ensure that the available capacity does not decrease during the deployment.
 What should you do?

-- [ ] Perform a rolling-action start-update with ma Surge set to 0 and ma Unavailable set to 1.
+- [ ] Perform a rolling-action start-update with maxSurge set to 0 and maxUnavailable set to 1.
-- [ ] Perform a rolling-action start-update with ma Surge set to 1 and ma Unavailable set to 0.
+- [ ] Perform a rolling-action start-update with maxSurge set to 1 and maxUnavailable set to 0.
 - [ ] Create a new Managed Instance Group with an updated instance template.
 Add the group to the backend service for the load balancer.
 When all instances in the new Managed Instance Group are healthy, delete the old Managed Instance Group.
 - [ ] Create a new instance template with the new application version.
-Update the e isting Managed Instance Group with the new instance template.
+Update the existing Managed Instance Group with the new instance template.
 Delete the instances in the Managed Instance Group to allow the Managed Instance Group to recreate the instance using the new instance template.

 **[⬆ Back to Top](#table-of-contents)**